Duleep Singh: Early years

-After the end of the Second Anglo-Sikh War and the subsequent annexation of the Punjab on 29 March 1849, he was deposed at the age of ten and was put into the care of Dr John Login and sent from Lahore to Fatehgarh on 21 December 1849, with tight restrictions on who he was allowed to meet.
+After the end of the Second Anglo-Sikh War and the subsequent annexation of the Punjab on 29 March 1849, he was deposed at the age of ten.
+Duleep Singh was instructed that he was allowed to live anywhere but Punjab and was given a 120,000 rupee (£50,000) pension per annum.
+His property worth 15 million rupees was dispossessed of him by the British, including the famed Koh-i-Noor diamond.
+He was put into the care of Dr John Login and sent from Lahore to Fatehgarh on 21 December 1849, with tight restrictions on who he was allowed to meet.
 No Indians, except trusted servants, could meet him in private.
 As a matter of Company policy, he was to be culturally Anglicised in every possible aspect.
-His health was reportedly poor and he was often sent to the hill station of Landour near Mussoorie in the Lower Himalayas for convalescence, at the time about 4 days' journey.
+His health was reportedly poor and he was often sent to the hill station of Landour near Mussoorie in the Lower Himalayas for convalescence, at the time about four days' journey.
 He would remain for weeks at a time in Landour at a grand hilltop building called The Castle, which had been lavishly furnished to accommodate him.

+Duleep Singh eventually moved to Britain.
+Khushwant Singh narrated the reasons that motivated him to do so:

+Maharajah Dalip Singh was only ten when his kingdom was annexed.
+In those ten years he had seen his mother grossly insulted by low upstarts, exploited by the ambitious, and misused by men of lust; he had seen relations and friends murdered before his eyes, and he had seen the best of men behave in the vilest manner.
+He was seated on the throne and had his feet kissed in public by men who had no compunction in calling him a bastard when they wanted to.
+He wore the world’s greatest diamond on his arm but was denied expenses to maintain himself and his mother with dignity.
+He was a frightened, effeminate young man who had had enough of the Punjab and the Punjabis and wanted nothing better than to get away from both.